onema/kt-robots/README.md

 Add the `HotShot` ARN once to the KT-Robots server to create one formidable opponent.

-Consider modifying your robot build by tuning the
+Consider tuning one more time your robots build by updating the equipment
 - engine
 - armor
 - missile
 - radar

-Set the proper equipment to suit your attack and evasion strategies.
+> 🎯 **Set the proper equipment to suit your attack and evasion strategies.**

-**Remember that your build cannot exceed 8 points or your robot will be disqualified from the competition.**
+>⚠️ **Remember that your build cannot exceed 8 points or your robot will be disqualified from the competition.**

 </details>